wjltechservice/LeisurePassTest/README.md

 Ensure `application.root` and `application.port` in `src/test/resoureces/cucumber.properties` are set to point to where the LeisurePass app is running

-Then run `gradelw test` to kick off the tests
+Then run `gradel test` to kick off the tests